Ite-O/python-indexed-heap/README.md

 # Indexed Heap

 This package provides a pure-Python implementation of **MinHeap** and **MaxHeap** that extend standard heap functionality with support for:
-- Removing any value efficiently — not just the root.
+- Efficient removal of any value.
+- Removal of multiple occurrences of a value in a single operation.
-- Handling duplicates — store multiple occurrences of the same value and track their frequency.
+- Insertion of multiple occurrences of a value in a single operation.
+- Tracking frequency to handle duplicate values.
-- Iteration in sorted order — loop over heap values from smallest to largest (MinHeap) or largest to smallest (MaxHeap) without modifying the heap.
+- Iteration in sorted order (ascending for MinHeap, descending for MaxHeap) without modifying the heap.
-- Sorted extraction — obtain a fully sorted list of all values without changing the heap.
-- Container-like behavior — use len(), in, equality checks, and truthiness.
+- Container-like behavior with implementations for len(), in, equality checks, and truthiness.

 ## Features & Time Complexity